Antanidoss/Antanidoss.Specification/README.md

 var specification = new PersonByNameSpec("Anton").And(new PersonByAgeSpec(20));
 _personRepository.GetBySpecification(specification);
 ```
 Thus, you can connect and combine specifications as much as you like.
-At the moment, you can connect filters using AND, Or, wrap filters in brackets, add a Not condition to filters
+At the moment, you can connect filters using AND (&&), OR (||), NOT (!), wrap filters in brackets, add a Not condition to filters